Apply for Entry-Level

 How to Apply

-After completing both the written and physical tests, you may submit your application to the City of Spokane.
+After completing both the written test and personal history statement, you may submit your application to the City of Spokane.
 Keep in mind that you can only apply once every 365 days, so be sure you’re satisfied with your written test score before applying.
 Updates to your score will not be accepted after submission.
+You may take the CPAT anytime up until your interview with the City of Spokane.
+Candidates must have a passing, current CPAT at time of interview.

 Applications must be submitted through governmentjobs.com, where you’ll need to create an account if you don’t already have one.